vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/plugin.md

 For details, see [@mr-hope/vuepress-plugin-comment documentation][comment-config]

-> You can omit this option if you don't want the comment feature
+> You can omit this option if you don’t want the comment feature

 ## Copyright Settings